clnsmith/opensim-jam/opensim-jam-release/examples/isometric_extension/README.md

 Note: That only the vastus medialis activation can be visualized in paraview at the moment.

 ## Workflow Steps
 1) Run the [./inputs/generate_isometric_extension_input_files.m](inputs/generate_isometric_extension_input_files.m) script in MATLAB to generate the necessary input files.
-This write the [./inputs/prescribed_coordinates.sto](./inputs/prescribed_coordinates.sto) file which contains the hip_flex_r and knee_flex_r values vs time, and the [./inputs/muscle_inputs.sto](./inputs/muscle_inputs.sto) which contain the vastii controls, activations, and forces vs time.
+This will write the [./inputs/prescribed_coordinates.sto](./inputs/prescribed_coordinates.sto) file which contains the hip_flex_r and knee_flex_r values vs time and the [./inputs/muscle_inputs.sto](./inputs/muscle_inputs.sto) which contain the vastii controls, activations, and forces vs time.

-2) Inspect the [./inputs/forsim_settings.xml](inputs/forsim_settings.xml) and [./inputs/joint_mechanics_settings.xml](inputs/joint_mechanics_settings.xml) files in a text editor to understand the property settings that setup the simulations.
+2) Inspect the [./inputs/forsim_settings.xml](inputs/forsim_settings.xml) and [./inputs/joint_mechanics_settings.xml](inputs/joint_mechanics_settings.xml) files in a text editor to understand the property settings that setup the simulation.

 3) Double click on [run_isometric_extension.cmd](run_isometric_extension.cmd) to perform the forsim simulation and joint-mechanics analysis using the command line.
 You can open this file in a text editor to understand the code format to run the forsim and joint-mechanics executables.

-4) Use Paraview and/or the OpenSim GUI to visualize the simulation results [instructions](../../documentation/visualizing-simulation-results).
+4) Use Paraview and/or the OpenSim GUI to visualize the simulation results [instructions](../../documentation/visualizing-models-and-simulation-results.md).

-5) Use MATLAB to run the analyze_anterior_laxity.m script to generate plots of anterior translation vs time for the healthy and ACL deficient models.
-A plot of ACL force vs time is also generated for the healthy model.